jdevfullstack-tutorials/blinking-led-arduino/README.md

 a certain amount of time with the initial status of the LED.
-It's in terms of milliseconds, because for computers, they work in terms of milli or nanoseconds.
+It's in terms of milliseconds, because for computers, they work in terms of milliseconds or nanoseconds.
 For example, they can accomplish, say, a thousand tasks in just 1 second.
 For high-powered servers, it's more than that.
 For advanced programmers, this is very critical: